bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO:
-* Make distant buildings and houses flats for consistency?
 * Add curb to schoolbus
 * Why do styles show for admin pages in build?
     * Look into https://www.gatsbyjs.com/tutorial/part-two/#css-modules?